Paul Jennings (abolitionist): Freedom

 In 1848, Jennings helped plan a mass escape of 77 enslaved people from Washington, D.C., on the schooner Pearl.
 It was the largest escape attempt by enslaved people in US history.
-In an effort funded by white abolitionists William L. Chaplin and Gerrit Smith, the free black community of Washington enlarged the escape, gathering tens of enslaved people willing to risk the 225-mile sailing journey to freedom in the North.

 The fugitives were captured and returned to Washington after being delayed by poor winds.
 Their owners quickly sold them to traders, and most were sold again in the Deep South.
 The freedom of some enslaved people, including the two Edmonson sisters, was purchased by families and friends.
 The Edmonsons were sponsored to go to school in New York State and later spoke at abolitionist lectures.
 The two white captains, Daniel Drayton and Edward Sayres, owner and pilot of the schooner Pearl, were convicted on multiple counts of aiding a slave escape and illegally transporting enslaved people.
 They served four years in jail before being pardoned by President Millard Fillmore.

 The following year, Jennings married again to Desdemona Brooks, a free mulatta whose mother was white (according to Partus sequitur ventrem, children took the status of their mother).
 She lived in Alexandria, Virginia.

 Jennings returned to Virginia in the 1850s as a free man and reunited with his family, whom he had been forced to leave years before.
 His three sons joined the Union cause during the American Civil War after escaping and joining Union lines.
 John, Franklin, William and daughter Mary later joined him in Washington and the area.